 What size crimp tubes to use

 Choosing the right sized crimp tube or bead is important when it comes to giving your beaded jewellery a professional finish.
 Although there are no hard and fast rules to go by.
 If the size of your crimp tube is a little too big for the wire you’re using, you may find that the crimp will not securely grip the wire in place, leaving your piece vulnerable to breaking at a later date.
 You should also avoid using crimp tubes that are too small for the wire you’re working with.
-The wire may fit into the crimp tube but if it’s too tight the wire may not sit correctly in the crimp tube, making it difficult to secure it into place.
+While it may fit, if it’s too tight the wire may not sit correctly in the crimp tube, making it difficult to secure it into place.

 How to find the right crimp tube sizes

 Crimps are available in different diameters and lengths.
-Often, jewellery makers who specialise in bead work find that longer crimp tubes provide a more stable finish than shorter ones.
-However, a shorter crimp may give you the neatest finish.
+However, jewellery makers who specialise in bead often work find that longer crimp tubes provide a more stable finish than shorter ones, but a shorter crimp may give you the neatest finish.

 To make choosing the right crimp tube sizes simple, check out the manufacturer’s guide.
-Beadalon provides a clear guide on which crimp tube sizes to use with wire sizes, which is really handy!
+Beadalon provides a handy, clear guide on which crimp tube sizes to use with wire sizes.
 Make sure you check each manufacturer separately however, as the sizes will vary from one to the other.

 Understandably, you may not want to invest in all of these crimping pliers at once.
-Instead you may want to try a multi-tool.
-You can buy crimping pliers that allow you to work with varying crimp tube sizes – a great way of saving money on tools and making sure that you try using different sized crimps before you settle on a size that works for you.
+Instead, you may want to try a multi-tool – crimping pliers that allow you to work with varying crimp tube sizes.
+This a great way of saving money on tools and making sure that you try using different sized crimps before you settle on a size that works for you.

 Crimp beads vs crimp tubes?

 Confused about which crimp to use?
-Don’t worry.
-It’s mainly down to your own preference.
+Don’t worry, it’s mainly down to your own preference.
 They will essentially give a similar finish as the crimp beads will become flattened.
-However you may find that crimp tubes may be slightly less likely to crack as you squash them into place with your crimping pliers.
+However, you may find that crimp tubes can be slightly less likely to crack as you squash them into place with your pliers.
 Remember that with crimp tubes, you can also squash them into a shape that closely resembles a bead anyway, so in the end, it really does depend on the overall effect you would like to create with your final piece.

-Crimp Covers are also a great option for a more professional finish.
-Crimp covers are designed to fit over the crimped bead or tube.
+Crimp covers are also a great option for a more professional finish, designed to fit over the crimp bead or crimp tube.
 They look like a bead, so it gives the design a more finished look.

 Now you know how to use a crimping tool, pick up crimp beads and crimp tubes in bulk at Cooksongold today.
 Alternatively, check out our other beginners’ guides for more tutorials and useful information for jewellers looking to expand their skillset.